iluvpy/geometrize/README.md

 # Problems
-algorithm can get "stuck" where it adds shapes that dont change the image enough to be visible
+algorithm can get "stuck" where it adds shapes that dont change the image enough to be visible, essentially a local